noticso/noticso.github.io/README.md

 1. Edit a Markdown file inside `docs/`.
 2. Save it.
 3. Check the local preview.
-4. Commit and push to the `main` branch.
+4. Commit and push to the `master` branch.
 5. GitHub Actions deploys the website automatically.

 ## Important